hangrybear666/09-devops-bootcamp__aws/README.md

     c.
 In your multibranch pipeline navigate to Credentials and add SSH Username with private key and add the private key's contents of your AWS EC2 instance with the id `ec2-server-key`

     d.
 Push a code change to remote to trigger Github webhook build invocation or simply build the pipeline manually.

+    e.
+To deploy the java-app only as a docker container using docker pull command, simply push a code change or build the app with default parameters.

+    f.
+To deploy both the java-app and postgres container via `docker-compose.yaml` file simply build the pipeline with parameters and change your choice in the dropdown to 'docker compose (/w postgres)'

 ## Usage (Exercises)